gitmylo/audio-webui/readme.md

 ### 🏃‍ Running
 Running should be as simple as running `run.bat` or `run.sh` depending on your OS.
-If you want to run with custom command line flags, copy `run_user_example.(bat/sh)` and put whatever flags you want on every run in there. recommended flags are already in the example. (skip install and cpu offload)
 Everything should get installed automatically.

-This has not been tested beyond 2 of my pcs.
 If there's an issue with running, please create an [issue](https://github.com/gitmylo/audio-webui/issues)

 ## 💻 Google colab notebook